scraptechguy/Peep/docs/PRIVACY.md

 # Privacy Policy

-Rostislav Brož built the Píp app as an Open Source app.
+Rostislav Brož built the Peep app as an Open Source app.
 This SERVICE is provided by Rostislav Brož at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.

 ## Information Collection and Use

-The app Píp does not collect any personal information.
+The app Peep does not collect any personal information.
 The app uses user's location to display relevant data, we do NOT have access to those location data and neither does anyone else.

 ## Children’s Privacy